 Unless you are backpacking with an ultralight backpack in the “under 15L” capacity range, you will be hardpressed, getting gear inside with you.

 However, plenty more make peace with leaving their bag outside the bivy sack.

 A waterproof bivy sack is an excellent solution for any backpacker who wants to travel light.

 Gone are the days where you had to haul an 8-pound tent for just yourself.

 Now you can have a reliable, waterproof shelter that takes up very little space in your pack.

-A bivy sack works great for anyone who will be dealing with cooler temps and unpredictable weather.
+A bivy sack works excellent for anyone who will be dealing with cooler temps and unpredictable weather.

-Even if the weather is nice, a bivy sack will allow you to sleep comfortably under the stars with minimal setup and breakdown.
+Even if the weather is beautiful, a bivy sack will allow you to sleep comfortably under the stars with minimal setup and breakdown.

 Anyone from a newbie backpacker to an experienced ultralight adventurer can benefit from camping in a waterproof bivy sack!